dalemartyn/dalestillman.com/src/work/2018-08-10-helter-skelter.md

     {% image "/helter-skelter/helter-skelter-gallery.json" %}
   </div>
   <figcaption>
-    The image gallery pages are combine a variety of image and testimonial layouts.
+    The image gallery pages are combine a variety of image and testimonial layouts giving them a magazine-like feel.
   </figcaption>
 </figure>